-Oregon Department of Environmental Quality (DEQ) - The District has received significant grant funding from DEQ to implement a variety of water quality projects.
+Oregon Department of Environmental Quality (DEQ) - The District has received grant and loan funding from DEQ to implement a variety of water quality projects.

 Oregon Department of Fish and Wildlife (ODFW) - The District partners with ODFW on riparian restoration projects and relies on their expertise for many other projects and funding applications.